 Where Tomamu is a powder heaven for advanced skiers, it’s like Disneyland for families.
 Plenty to keep the kids entertained for hours on end and with great facilities on and off the snow.
 (See the full list of activities below).
 Parents will love how convenient everything is – it certainly makes for an easy ski holiday.

 Tomamu provides English-speaking instructors for private kids lessons (not guaranteed for group lessons).
 (Club Med runs its own lessons).
 There’s a great learning area called Nipo Town, just outside the Tower Hotel, for first-timers with magic carpet for skiing and sledding, and play equipment (including igloos).

-Tomamu offers child care at a nursery in the Tower (¥750 per 30 minutes) that operates from 9am–6pm.
+Tomamu offers child care at a nursery in the Tower (charged by the 30 minutes) that operates from 9am–6pm.
 Unusually for Japan it doesn’t shut during lunch hours, so parents can ski all day to their hearts’ content!
 There’s an additional option for the staff to take the children outside for snow play.
 Reservations are recommended.

-The accommodation at Tomamu is restricted to two hotels – both of which contain hotel rooms only (no self-contained accommodation).
+The accommodation at Tomamu is restricted to Club Med and two hotels – both of which contain hotel rooms only (no self-contained accommodation).
 The Tower Hotel (which is actually two giant towers) is the hub of most of the activity in the resort.
 Risonare Tomamu is another pair of tall towers located a little further away from the Tower base.
 It’s the more luxurious of the two options and has some big suites.
 It’s a 10-minute walk between the two via a covered walkway.
 Here is a map of the Tomamu Village area.

 Scout Field Guide >

 It takes a big pamphlet to list all the non-skiing activities available at Tomamu.
 Needless to say guests (particularly families) will be kept entertained for hours.